adamsilver/fdpb/principles-to-address.md

 - Though shall use select boxes as a last resort.
 Select box grouping with opt.

-- Though shall not misuse the select box
+- Though shall not misuse the select box.
+Use checkbox instead.

 ## Other